iamarbabkhan/python/README.md

 #### Command line argument
 To access command line variables in Python, you can use the `sys.argv`
 #### Enviornment variable
-To access environment variables in Python, you can use The os `environ`
+To access environment variables in Python, you can use The `os.geten`